15 Best Things To Do In Great Sand Dunes National Park

-The Sangre de Cristo Mountains and the San Juan Mountains, side-by-side, create a semicircular rim.
+Side-by-side, the Sangre de Cristo Mountains and the San Juan Mountains create a semicircular rim.
 Millions of years ago, water from the melting glaciers of these mountains flowed down into this pocket.
-In effect was formed Lake Alamosa.
+In effect, Lake Alamosa was formed.
 The water washed sediment and sand into this basin.

 Over time, the lake receded, leaving behind the sand.
 As the wind blows into this pocket, more sand accumulates, creating the dunes.
 During storms, the wind blows in the opposite direction, which causes the dunes to grow taller.

 Medano Creek and Sand Creeks continue to bring sand from the mountains and deposit it at the dune field.
-More information about the geology of the Great Sand Dunes National Park you will find on the website.
+You will find more information about the geology of the Great Sand Dunes National Park on the website.

-Great Sand Dunes National Park is one of four national parks in the state of Colorado.
+Great Sand Dunes National Park is one of four national parks in Colorado.
 It is an extraordinary and unique place on the country scale.
 The park offers an amazing ecosystem.
-They are not only san dunes but also wetlands, forests, alpine peaks, and wildlife.
-Moreover, there are some things to do in Great Sand Dunes National park, which are impossible to do in other parks.
+They are sand dunes, wetlands, forests, alpine peaks, and wildlife.
+Moreover, there are some things to do in Great Sand Dunes National park which are impossible to do in other parks.
 In our opinion, the Great Sand Dunes is an underestimated park that offers amazing attractions.
 In addition, the dramatic contrast of dunes against the background with the alpine peaks of the Sangre de Cristo Mountains makes this place extremely photogenic.
 Therefore it is undoubtedly worth adding it to your Colorado Road Trip Itinerary.

-Here you can check how to plan amazing 14 days Colorado adventure and visit all the national parks this state offers.
+TRIP TIP: Here, you can check our article on how to plan an amazing 14 days Colorado adventure and visit all the national parks in this state.

 What is the best time to visit Great Sand Dunes National Park?

 The best time for photography at Great Sand Dunes National Park is early and late in the day when the shadows accentuate the contours of the dunes.
-It’s also a great idea for waiting for the sunset.
+It’s also a great idea to wait for the sunset.

-- Spring.
-March and April are the snowiest months of the year in Great Sand Dunes.
+In Great Sand Dunes, March and April are the snowiest months of the year.
 But late April and May are great for a visit.
-Temperatures may vary widely from 60°F into the 30°F. We were in May, and the weather was fantastic.
+Temperatures may vary widely from 60°F to the 30°F. We were in May, and the weather was fantastic.
 It was sunny but not too hot, perfect for hiking.

-- Winter is sunny but cold.
-The average temperature is 30°F. Lows temperatures averaging minus 15°F to minus 5°F in the coldest part of winter.
+Winter is sunny but cold.
+The average temperature is 30°F—low temperatures averaging minus 15°F to minus 5°F in the coldest part of winter.
 So, pack warm clothes for a winter visit to Great Sand Dunes National Park.

 How much time do you need at Great Sand Dunes National Park?